-On May 6th at 7pm EDT, join The Common for the virtual launch of Issue 21!
-Contributors Aleksandar Hemon, Celeste Mohammed, Abdelaziz Errachidi, and translator Nariman Youssef will join us from all around the world for brief readings, followed by conversation about place, culture, and translation, hosted by the magazine’s editor in chief Jennifer Acker.
-This event is co-sponsored by the Arts at Amherst Initiative.
+On November 3rd at 4:30pm EDT, join The Common for the virtual launch of Issue 22!
+Contributors Mona Kareem, Keija Parssinen, Tariq al Haydar, and Deepak Unnikrishnan will join us from all around the world to read their pieces from our Arabian Gulf portfolio, followed by a conversation about place and culture, hosted by the magazine’s editor in chief Jennifer Acker and portfolio co-editor Noor Naga.
+This event is co-hosted by Amherst College’s Center for Humanistic Inquiry.

 After registering, you will receive a confirmation email via Amherst College, containing information about joining the event.
-If you’d like to receive a copy of Issue 21 before the launch party, pre-order the issue here.
+If you’d like to preorder Issue 22, you may do so here.

 Mona Kareem is the author of three poetry collections.
 She is a recipient of a 2021 NEA literary grant and a fellow at the Center for the Humanities at Tufts University.
 Her work appears in The Brooklyn Rail, Michigan Quarterly Review, Fence, Ambit, Poetry London, Los Angeles Review of Books, Asymptote, Words Without Borders, Poetry International, PEN America, Modern Poetry in Translation, Two Lines, and Specimen.
 She has held fellowships with Princeton University, Poetry International, the Arab American National Museum, the Norwich Center for Writing, and Forum Transregionale Studien.
 Her translations include Ashraf Fayadh’s Instructions Within and Ra’ad Abdulqadir’s Except for This Unseen Thread.